A charitable, jargon-free office

 At Elementary Technology, we prefer to have an honest chat about how we can improve things and make people’s lives better.

 Hosting such companies in our office as we often do, whether it’s hearing about the latest product developments or having some team training, we saw an opportunity.
-Not only could this help minimise use of jargon, we could also raise some money for charity.
+Not only could this help minimise the use of jargon, we could also raise some money for charity.

 So we introduced the jargon jar!